This post may contain affiliate links, which means I may earn a commission if you decide to purchase through my links.

 First, let’s dive into quality loss when resizing individual objects within your Procreate piece.

 When resizing objects in Procreate with the Transform tool, make sure that the Interpolation setting is not set to Nearest Neighbor.
 Instead, it should be set to Bilinear or Bicubic.
-This will prevent your object from losing quality and becoming pixelated when you resize it.
+This will limit the pixelation of your object when you resize it.

-Here’s how to find the Interpolation settings you need.
+Before we dive into what interpolation is, here’s how to find the Interpolation settings you need in Procreate.

 1. Click on the Transform tool in the top menu (the arrow icon).

 2. Decide whether you want to resize your object with Freeform, Uniform, Distort, or Warp.

 3. Underneath those settings, click on the checkered circle located second to last on the right hand side.

 This will help with the problem, but what actually happened?
 What do these settings do?

 So, Procreate is a raster-based program.
 This means that your art is made out of pixels.
 This is why you can see pixelation in Procreate when you resize things or create really small canvases.